FirebirdRobotics/Modified-SpeedControllerGroups-capable-of-preserving-inversion-BETA-/README.md

 # Modified-SpeedControllerGroups-capable-of-preserving-inversion-BETA-
 To be used instead of follow method and normal SpeedControllerGroups.
-Currently missing packaging and comments.
+Want to group together inverted controllers?
+Now you can!!

 IMPORTANT: Read comments in methods, since a few work quite differentely than their SpeedControllerGroup counterparts.